The Crusades

 Children's Crusade

 Led by Stephen of Cloyes, a 12-year-old shepherd-boy, the children walked to Marseilles in France.
-Two merchants (called Iron Hugh and William the Pig) offered to take them to the Holy Land Instead, they sailed to North Africa, and sold the children as slaves.
+Two merchants (called Iron Hugh and William the Pig) offered to take them to the Holy Land Instead, they sailed to North Africa, and sold the children into slavery.

 1217-50